 What problems can dental veneers address?

 What problems can they correct or cover?
-How do veneers work to change the appearance of your smile?
+How do they work to change the appearance of your smile?

 - Gaps in between the teeth